 This is for incoming messages that SpamSieve thinks are spam, but whose scores are below the uncertainty threshold.
-For more information about scores and uncertainty, see the A spam message is uncertain if preference.
+For more information about scores and uncertainty, see the Uncertain Spam Messages preference.

-To change the colors associated with these categories, choose $Message \triangleright Categorize \triangleright Edit Categories...$
+To change the colors associated with these categories, choose Message > Categorize > Edit Categories....